oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 The OAuth 2.0 Implicit grant authorization flow (defined in Section 4.2 of OAuth 2.0 {{RFC6749}}) works by receiving an access token in the HTTP redirect (front-channel) immediately without the code exchange step.
-The Implicit Flow cannot be protected by PKCE {{RFC7636}} (which is required according to
-{{authorization_code_flow}}), so clients and authorization servers MUST NOT use the Implicit Flow for browser-based apps.
+In this case, the access token is returned in the fragment part of the redirect URI, providing an attacker with several opportunities to intercept and steal the access token.
+Several attacks on the implicit flow are described by {{RFC6819}} and {{oauth-security-topics}}, not all of which have sufficient mitigation strategies.

+### Threat: Interception of the Redirect URI

+If an attacker is able to cause the authorization response to be sent to a URI under his control, he will directly get access to the fragment carrying the access token.
+A method of performing this attack is described in detail in {{oauth-security-topics}}.

+### Threat: Access Token Leak in Browser History

+An attacker could obtain the access token from the browser's history.
+The countermeasures recommended by {{RFC6819}} are limited to using short expiration times for tokens, and indicating that browsers should not cache the response.
+Neither of these fully prevent this attack, they only reduce the potential damage.

+### Threat: Manipulation of Scripts

+An attacker could modify the page or inject scripts into the browser via various means, including when the browser's HTTPS connection is being man-in-the-middled by for example a corporate network.
+While this type of attack is typically out of scope of basic security recommendations to prevent, in the case of browser-based apps it is much easier to perform this kind of attack, where an injected script can suddenly have access to everything on the page.

+### Threat: Access Token Leak to Third Party Scripts

+It is relatively common to use third-party scripts in browser-based apps, such as analytics tools, crash reporting, and even things like a Facebook or Twitter "like" button.
+In these situations, the author of the application may not be able to be fully aware of the entirety of the code running in the application.
+When an access token is returned in the fragment, it is visible to any third-party scripts on the page.

+### Countermeasures

+In addition to the countermeasures described by {{RFC6819}} and {{oauth-security-topics}}, using the authorization code with PKCE avoids these attacks.

+When PKCE is used, if an authorization code is stolen in transport, the attacker is unable to do anything with the authorization code.

+### Disadvantages of the Implicit Flow

-There are several reasons the Implicit flow is disadvantageous compared to using the standard Authorization Code flow.
+There are several additional reasons the Implicit flow is disadvantageous compared to using the standard Authorization Code flow.

 * OAuth 2.0 provides no mechanism for a client to verify that an access token was issued to it, which could lead to misuse and possible impersonation attacks if